netdata/go.d.plugin/modules/docker/README.md

 ## Metrics

-All metrics have "docker." prefix.
+- All metrics have "docker." prefix.
+- container_writeable_layer_size needs `collect_container_size: yes`.
+Enabling this may result in high CPU usage depending on the version of Docker Engine.

 Labels per scope: